 Agile organizations - The new normal: Agility

-One of the biggest trends that are affecting today's business world is agility.
+One of the biggest trends impacting the business world today is agility.
 “Agile” has arguably become the hottest buzzword in the last decade.
-Since the publishing of the Agile Manifesto in 2001, we have seen a vast spread of new methods and ways of building and leading organizations (Gustavsson, 2016).
+Since the publishing of the Agile Manifesto in 2001, we have seen an explosion in new ways of building and leading organizations (Gustavsson, 2016).

-Even though the agile manifesto was made primarily for and by software developers, the values and mindset of the manifesto have inspired people involved in different aspects of modern business.
+Even though the Agile Manifesto was created primarily for and by software developers, its values and mindset have inspired people involved in different aspects of modern business.

-Agile is, at its core, a way of working characterized by frequent and incremental delivery of improvements and ongoing reassessment and adaptation of plans (Glavenski, 2016).
-In an agile way of thinking, you are always customer-centered, wanting constant feedback from customers, and always ready to change solutions based on that feedback.
+At its core, “agile” describes a way of working characterized by frequent and incremental improvements as well as ongoing reassessment and adaptation of plans (Glavenski, 2016).
+An agile way of thinking means that you are always customer-centered, actively seeking customer feedback, and ready to change solutions based on that feedback.

-Different agile methods have emerged as a result of this thinking, all based on the agile manifesto.
-These methods involve multiple iterations, small teams, short timelines, constant validation, and inspections before iterations (Dutton, 2018).
-Studies have shown that implementing agile methods empowers the employees, granting them more autonomy in decision making, which again boosts creativity (Rigby, Sutherland, and Noble, 2018).
+Different agile methods have emerged due to this thinking, which are all based on the Agile Manifesto.
+These methods involve multiple iterations, small teams, short timelines, constant affirmation, and inspections before each iteration (Dutton, 2018).
+Studies have shown that implementing agile methods empowers employees, as it grants them more autonomy in decision making, which then boosts creativity (Rigby, Sutherland, and Noble, 2018).

-What modern companies need is continuous strategic change based on fresh marketplace insight.
+Instead, modern companies need continuous, strategic change based on fresh marketplace insight.
 To develop a high level of agility, managers need tools and models that stimulate agile behavior throughout the organization.

 If you want to read more about fast and agile organizations, we recommend these articles:

-- “Fast Execution Needs Fast Strategy," by BCG Henderson Institute
+- “Fast Execution Needs Fast Strategy”, by the BCG Henderson Institute

-- “Agile at Scale," in Harvard Business Review
+- “Agile at Scale”, in the Harvard Business Review

-The tool ShiftX is a new way to do Business Process Modelling, with emphasis on usability and collaboration, to enable everyone in the company, organization, or unit to participate and share their insights, and close the knowledge gap between the different groups and sections at your workplace.
+ShiftX is a new way to do business process modeling.
+By focusing on usability and collaboration, we aim to close the knowledge gap between the different groups and sections in your company, organization, or unit by enabling everyone to participate and share their insights.